filecoin-saturn/L1-node/README.md

    **Make sure to have env variables set in `/etc/environment` for auto-update to work**

-## Running a node with [Ansible](https://docs.ansible.com/ansible/latest/index.html)
+## Set up a node with [Ansible](https://docs.ansible.com/ansible/latest/index.html)

 From [here](https://docs.ansible.com/ansible/latest/index.html#about-ansible):
 > "Ansible is an IT automation tool.
 It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates."

-This playbook is meant as a bare-bones approach to running an L1.
-It simply automates running the steps described [above](#running-a-node).
+This playbook is meant as a bare-bones approach to set up an L1.
+It simply automates running the steps described [above](#set-up-a-node).
 A consequence of this is that when run it will restart a crashed L1 node docker container.

 **Note: this playbook does not cover server hardening.
 The security of your servers is your responsibility.**